Pallet Racking Types

 Push back rack is ideal for warehouses and distribution centers that require access to multiple groups of SKUs simultaneously, as well as freezer and cooler environments.

 REB Storage Systems International offers all pallet racking types mentioned in this article.
-REB also offers engineering and project management services on all projects, large or small, when you purchase the rack from us.
-To learn more visit our rack engineering page and our project management page.
+REB also offers project design and project management services on all projects, large or small, when you purchase the rack from us.
+To learn more visit our rack design page and our project management page.